redphx/better-xcloud/README.md

 7. **What's the meaning behind the name "Better xCloud"?**
 It's a reference to an Userscript called "better360" that I created many years ago.
 I regret not choosing the name "xCloud Enhancement Suite", or XES for short.

+## Donation
+I'm doing this for fun, so you don't have to donate anything.
+You're already supporting me by using this script.
+Save that money toward your Xbox Game Pass Ultimate subscription 😄.

 ## User-Agent
 Moved to [wiki](https://github.com/redphx/better-xcloud/wiki/User‐Agent).